Crinklewott/diape.red/about.md

 And of course, you might also get the gist that I'm a [*maybe*-musician](/moosics).
 I really appreciate certain types of music, and I want to not only make the things I wish existed, but also to arrange the things that do.

 I guess that's it..?
-Maybe I will put something useful here someday, but for now, enjoy links to parts of websites that aren't mine.
+Maybe I will put something Actually Useful here someday, but for now, enjoy links to parts of websites that aren't mine!

 {% if site.twitter_username %}
 ### [The Twitters](https://twitter.com/{{site.twitter_username}})